department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959c/product-outline-10-7959c.md

 - Objective: Veterans and their families can easily apply online for health care benefits
   - Key result: Increase % of Veterans and families who apply for health care benefits online
   - Key result: Increase number of form submissions
-  - Key result: Reduce time it takes to fill out application
+  - Key result: Reduce time it takes to fill out certification
 - Objective: Faster delivery of benefits for Veterans and their families
   - Key result: Reduce processing and approval time
   - Key result: Reduce delay due to number of resubmissions